Changed bowel movements

-After surgery or radiation therapy, some women notice changes in their bowel habits.
-You may experience constipation or diarrhoea, or feel pain in your abdomen from trapped wind.
+After surgery or radiation therapy, you may notice changes in your bowel habits.
+You may have constipation or diarrhoea, or feel pain in your abdomen from trapped wind.

-If radiation therapy has damaged the lining of the rectum, it can cause inflammation and swelling known as radiation proctitis.
+Radiation therapy can damage the lining of the rectum, causing inflammation and swelling known as radiation proctitis.
 The risk of developing radiation proctitis is low and your treatment team will try to reduce this risk.
 Radiation proctitis is usually a short-term side effect but may be ongoing in a small number of people.
-It can cause a range of symptoms including blood in bowel motions; frequent passing of loose, watery stools (diarrhoea); the need to empty the bowels urgently; and loss of control over the bowels (faecal incontinence).
+It can cause a range of symptoms including blood in bowel movements; frequent passing of loose, watery faeces (diarrhoea); the need to empty the bowels urgently; and loss of control over the bowels (faecal incontinence).
 You may develop some of these symptoms for other reasons.
-Talk to your treatment team if you develop any of these symptoms.
-If you have ongoing bowel problems, they may refer you to a gastroenterologist.
+Let your treatment team know if you develop any of these symptoms.
+If you have ongoing bowel problems, you may be referred to a gastroenterologist.

 Tips for managing bowel changes

 - Drink peppermint or chamomile tea to reduce abdominal or wind pain.

-- Drink plenty of liquids (except alcohol and caffeinated drinks) to replace fluids lost through diarrhoea or to help soften stools if you are constipated.
+- Drink plenty of liquids to replace fluids lost through diarrhoea or to help soften faeces if you’re constipated.

-- See a women’s health physiotherapist for information about exercises to strengthen your pelvic floor and anal sphincter.
+- See a women’s health physiotherapist for information about exercises to strengthen your pelvic floor and anal muscles.
 These exercises can help you control your bowels.

-- Talk to your doctor or a dietitian about dietary changes, or to ask about suitable medicines.
-They may suggest you take a soluble fibre supplement to help avoid constipation, diarrhoea and loss of bowel control.
+- Talk to your doctor or a dietitian about what to eat, or ask about suitable medicines.
+They may suggest you take a soluble fibre supplement to help with any changes and improve bowel control.